MohdTalib-twenty/Emitrr-Assignment/README.md

 git clone https://github.com/MohdTalib-twenty/Emitrr-Assignment.git

 # Navigate to the root directory of the repository
-cd your-mern-app
+cd folder-name

 # Install the dependencies
 npm install

 # Start the server
-npm run dev
+npm run index.js
 # Start the client
 cd client
-npm run dev
+npm start
 The server will be running on port 8000 and the client will be running on port 3000.
 You can access the app in your browser at http://localhost:3000.

 Deploying a MERN app to production